 Meter replacement cost and a site visit fee will apply if our investigation concludes the meter is damaged from freezing.

-Photo: Bottom of water meter shows cracked frost plate.
+Photo: The bottom of the water meter shows a cracked frost plate.

-- Make your own meter and pipe insulation with old blankets, rags or newspaper, and tape!
+- Make your own meter and pipe insulation with old blankets, shirts, rags, pool noodles, newspaper, and duct tape!